 What does/did it feel like to be young, queer and YOU?

-Testimony invites LGBTQ-identified young people AND adults to submit creative projects (photo, poetry, song, video, etc.) that represent what it's like to be young and queer from YOUR unique perspective.
-It is a space to tell our stories in our voices, to connect with others, to document our history, to spark dialogue and to create change.
+Queer-identified youth AND adults are invited to submit creative projects (photography, writing, poetry, song, etc.) that represent what it's like to be young and queer from your unique perspective.
+It is a space to tell our stories in our own voices, to connect with others, to document our history, to spark dialogue and create change.
 Be a part of it!

 This exhibition is: